 I received a dismissal letter from the Commissioner.
 I am not happy with the outcome of my case.
 What can I do?

 You may appeal a No Probable Cause determination or request reconsideration of a dismissal decision.
 If you decide to appeal, you must do so in writing within ten (10) calendar days of receiving a notice of No Probable Cause or dismissal from our agency.

 I received an Equal Employment Opportunity Commission (EEOC) notification of cross filing letter.
 What does this letter mean?

 The state and federal agencies can accept charges for each other when both have jurisdiction.
-A charge filed with the state Human Rights Department or with EEOC will be "cross-filed" with the other, so that only one agency investigates the claim.
+A charge filed in the areas of employment with the state Human Rights Department or with EEOC will be "cross-filed" with the other, so that only one agency investigates the claim.

 Your Rights and the MN Human Rights Act